Divyanshu422/Learning/React_Project/NamasteReact/Lecture4/Readme.md

 # Lecture 4 Step and time Stamping:

 - At 19 min: we added the logo in the header component
 - At 35 minutes: Create the Body structure with no css and no content only the heading
+- At 59 minutes: Creating the Restaurant card with dynamic data: `Using Props`: passing the props to component and reading the props in the component